bhisaac/5eFP/5eFP-SRD.md

 You make an ability check with one of your chosen abilities or tools, adding your level to the check twice instead of once.

-## Sneak Attack
+## Sneak Attack (Turn)

 You know how to strike subtly and exploit a foe’s distraction.
-Once per turn, you can deal an extra +1 damage to one creature you hit with an attack if you have advantage on the attack roll.
+You deal +1 damage to a creature you hit with an attack if you have advantage on the attack roll.

 You don’t need advantage on the attack roll if another enemy of the target is within 1 square of it, that enemy isn’t incapacitated, and you don’t have disadvantage on the attack roll.